 To do so, measure the thickness and length of the bottom view of your ukulele.

 Draw lines from the center of the horizontal and vertical measurement of the bottom.

 We recommend you use some chalk to lightly mark the place where the two lines meet.

 You can remove it easily later with a polishing cloth and a wood cleaning solution.

-You can also measure and draw a line to be absolutely sure.
+You can also measure and draw a line in your instrument to be absolutely sure.

-When you’re sure you’ve found the center of your uke’s bottom, you must mark the place with a screw – just the surface!
+When you’re sure you’ve found the center of your ukulele’s bottom, you must mark the place with a screw – just the surface!

 # 2 – The pilot hole